 In the event of a denial of your request for a reasonable accommodation for your claimed exemption, you have options, but you must act quicky.
 Liberty Counsel advises as follows: "If your request for religious exemption at your work has been DENIED, you will need to file a Complaint with the Equal Employment Opportunity Commission (EEOC).
-Go to the EEOC website at https://EEOC.gov and scroll to the bottom of the page where you will find additional links and information about submitting a complaint.
+Go the EEOC website at https://EEOC.gov and scroll to the bottom of the page where you will find additional links and information about submitting a complaint.
 The Complaint form will need to include a description of your religious accommodation request regarding your sincerely held religious beliefs to not take these Covid shots along with the employer's response and the termination date.
 Please note that you generally have 180 DAYS to file a complaint against a private employer."
 Liberty Counsel further notes that federal employees have a shorter deadline, generally just 45 days.
 Moreover, it is their recommendation that the complaint be filed with both the federal government and state government.

 You must timely file an administrative complaint in response to a religious or medical exemption denial.
 If you fail to do so, you may be barred from filing any legal action to otherwise enforce your rights.
 Complaints may also be filed if the accommodation to your exemption is improper or not reasonable.
-This analysis may be very fact-intensive, and if you feel that you are being treated unfairly, you should seek legal counsel immediately.
-Many lawyers will be interested in your case as your employer will be forced to pay your legal fees if your rights were violated.
+This analysis may be very fact intensive and if you feel that you are being treated unfairly you should seek legal counsel immediately.